 Texas Voluntary Marginal Conventional Well Plugging Program (TxMCW)

-Financial incentives for plugging low-producing conventional oil and gas wells.
+Voluntary grant program for the plugging and abandonment of low-producing conventional oil and gas wells in Texas.

-Owners and operators of marginal conventional wells (those producing a low amount of oil or gas) in Texas may receive financial assistance to plug and abandon select wells.
+Owners and operators of marginal conventional wells in Texas may be eligible for assistance to voluntarily plug and abandon select wells.
+Marginal conventional wells are those that produce a low volume of oil or gas.

 Wells that Qualify